Deltatiger/pomodoro_hw/Readme.md

 1. Make this configurable based on a JSON file
 2. Sort of a configuration mode so that the timings can be changed.
 3. Need some sort of count tracking.

+New Idea:
+1. Make this a client.
+2. Add a simple web app / some GUI app as the Server.
+3. Track and monitor everything from the Server App.